hsf-training/analysis-essentials/python/methods.md

    a `for` or `if`, which means a _block_ of code follows (which must be indented).
 2. `"""Return the number of elements in obj."""`: This is the _docstring_.
-It’s just a string, defined literally with three double quotes so that we can include linebreaks.
+It’s just a documentation string, defined literally with three double quotes so that we can include linebreaks.
 By placing a string here, Python makes the string available to use when we pass our function to `help`.
 Documenting your functions is a very good idea!
 It makes it clear to others, and to